 And to find out where to send it, here’s our walkthrough on how to find the relevant journalists and their contact details.

 Connect directly with thousands of potential users and customers with product sharing sites.
 Aimed largely at tech startups, these sites allow companies to upload details of their new products and services for users to view.

 On many of these platforms, users can upvote on the products they like the best.
 These products then get their exposure increased, such as through daily and weekly emails.

-Submissions are free, so these platforms are great for cash-strapped startups at the very beginning of their journey.
+Submissions are free, so these product sharing sites are great for cash-strapped startups at the very beginning of their journey.
 See it as a DIY alternative to a press release.